ibkbcn/housing-index-prueba/README.md

 ![Purchase distribution map](figures/03_dashboard_map.png)

-*Purchase distribution across the 101 origins, from the Power BI dashboard: green is Spain, navy the rest of the world.*
+*Purchase distribution map: green is Spain, navy the rest of the world.*

 Domestic supply is the backbone: 75% of the 2.4 billion kg traded between January and September 2024 comes from Spain, and the remaining 25% keeps shelves stocked when national production cannot.
 The split barely moves across categories, with one exception: